All Episodes

 Everyone's an advocate until they become a victim.

-I when I I had to witness my own cousin get killed in front of me, but for me to say, man, I I gotta get out of here.
+I had to witness my own cousin get killed in front of me, but for me to say, man, I got to get out of here.

-And and what's happening is you got a lot of people that aren't from these communities that are that are that are carrying the the gauntlet and saying that we want the police out, we want them out.
+And what's happening is you got a lot of people that aren't from these communities that are carrying the gauntlet and saying that we want the police out.

 Well, guess what?

-Who's gonna police these communities once you get them out?
+Who's going to police these communities once you get them out?

-You get rid of the police, then nobody's gonna all the people are gonna do they're gonna be subjected to more and more violent crime.
+You get rid of the police, then nobody's going to, all the people are going to do it, they're going to be subjected to more and more violent crime.

-And the violent crime rate, regardless of what we do, because we can't get people to come to uh to come into this profession, the violent crime rate is still going up across the country.
+And the violent crime rate, regardless of what we do, because we can't get people to come into this profession, the violent crime rate is still going up across the country.

-Everyone wants to bring, want to bring up the First Amendment right to protest.
+Everyone wants to bring up their First Amendment right to protest.

-And with and the First Amendment right to protest should be protected by the First Amendment right.
+And their First Amendment right to protest should be protected by the First Amendment rights.

 We're all against that.